-I had an interesting query from Scientific American (see Larry Greenemeier’s blog at http://www.sciam.com/blog/60-second-science/post.cfm?id=apple-disses-hackers-black-hat-conv-2008-08-05 to see the main thrust of the discussion).
-He asked, "Could Apple’s move to pull its security presentation from the Black Hat conference backfire on the company and make the company more of a target for hacker scrutiny?
-Why?"
+I had an interesting query from Scientific American [unfortunately Larry Greenemeier’s blog at showing the main thrust of the discussion is no longer visible on the site – DH, 2017].
+He asked, “Could Apple’s move to pull its security presentation from the Black Hat conference backfire on the company and make the company more of a target for hacker scrutiny?
+Why?”

 In my view, the real damage to Apple is that they’ve given the impression that their security initiatives are driven by marketing considerations.
 Of course, in the real (corporate) world it’s quite normal to maintain right of veto over public statements and appearances (that goes for the public sector too), but there are a lot of people falling into the general category of “security researcher” who aren’t particularly aligned with the corporate world and have little sympathy with it, let alone understanding of how it works.

 That said, Apple continue to display a worrying naivete and, in some instances, lack of awareness (“We don’t know of any OS X malware”).
 They give the impression of remaining wedded to a model of “no discussion, tight product control, and no disclosure until we’re ready” that sits strangely with their extensive use of open source code.
 A lot of people have pointed to the fact that their latest patch, while addressing DNS issues, is incomplete , though in fact that applies to other vendors too.
 I’d say that in the last year or so fewer people have been ready to accept Apple’s security credentials as a given, and perhaps the company could learn something from Microsoft’s experiences over the past several years.
 Not that Microsoft hasn’t made its share of mistakes, but it’s done a fair few things right, too, in security terms.
 And in today’s world, no-one can afford to be seen as thinking that “security isn’t important”.